-Brothers and sisters, friends and visitors - there is nothing quite like singing Christmas carols on Christmas Eve, am I right?
+Brothers and sisters, family, friends and guesst - there is nothing quite like singing Christmas carols on Christmas Eve, am I right?
 In fact, I think for many people a Christmas Eve service without singing carols wouldn't feel complete.
 There's just something about these familiar tunes and lyrics which ties everything together and makes Christmas Eve feel like its really Christmas Eve.

-In fact, our whole sense of the Christmas season is dependent upon seeing the various decorations and displays go up in the shops and malls and... on hearing the familiar Christmas music and carols being played in the background.
+In fact, our whole sense of feeling like its the Christmas season is dependent not only upon seeing the various decorations and displays go up in the shops and malls and... but on hearing the familiar Christmas music and carols being played in the background.
 We need the soundtrack to complete the experience of the season.